-DC5 can be entered when software allows it, only certain power wells are enabled, and hardware detects that all pipes are disabled or pipe A is enabled with PSR active.
+DC5 can be entered when software allows it, only certain power wells are enabled, and hardware detects that all pipes are disabled or low power pipe(s) are enabled with PSR active.

 Display C6 (DC6) is a deeper power saving state where hardware dynamically disables power and saves the associated registers.